a3klein/splat/README.md

 The metric is **axial coherence** (`ax_coh`).
 Cut a cell in half along an axis, compare the two halves' gene profiles, and ask how that compares to cutting a spatially homogeneous cell of the same transcript count.
 A cell whose composition changes across the cut scores negative; a cell with no spatial structure scores around zero.
+The initial idea comes from the Ovrlpy tool (link), however now implemented as a cell quality metric for any segmentation.

 ```python
 import splat